 5. In a liquid measuring cup, stir together the sour cream, milk and vanilla extract.

 8. Spoon about one heaping tablespoon of batter into the bottom of each cupcake liner.
-Place a ball of the peanut butter filling in each cupcake well and top with the remaining batter so that all the cups are filled.
+Slightly flatten each peanut butter ball into a rounded disk and place into batter.
+Top with the remaining batter so that all the cups are filled.

 10. For frosting, beat heavy cream with electric mixer until thickened and holding a stiff peak.
 Transfer to a small bowl.
 To the mixer (no need to clean out the bowl), add the cream cheese, butter and peanut butter and beat until smooth with electric mixer.